zaichaopan/webpack-walkthrough/readme.md

 * Second, webpack will look what files that index.js imports and look at what files those files import, and so do and forms a tree structure

-#### two ways of defining webpack
+#### Two ways of defining webpack

-* using string value to represent a relative path to reference a file
+* Using a string value to represent a relative path of the entry file

 ```javascript
 // webpack.config.js